 The areas of work in which we have particular expertise, experience and excellence.

-Stephanie has prosecuted and defended a range of criminal offending including but not limited to: serious violence, drug trafficking, driving offences, sexual offences, and possessing indecent images.
-She is a CPS RASSO advocate.
-Additionally, Stephanie has been led on multi-handed conspiracies to control prostitution and human trafficking; the first fraud against Government Department: the Redundancy Payment Service; and fraud in the context of the Grenfell Tower tragedy.
-Stephanie is currently being led on allegations involving people smuggling across the Channel.
+Stephanie has prosecuted and defended a range of criminal offending including serious violence, fraud, rape and sexual offences, trafficking and people smuggling.
+Additionally, Stephanie has been led on multi-handed conspiracies to control prostitution; the first fraud against Government Department, the Redundancy Payment Service; fraud following the Grenfell Tower tragedy and assisting unlawful immigration into the UK.

 Stephanie ably interacts with vulnerable complainants; likewise, she has prosecuted defendants with mental health conditions or who require an intermediary, and skilfully adapts her cross-examination to the witness.

 Stephanie has also received instructions from multiple police forces.
 On behalf of the Metropolitan Police, she successfully defended an appeal against a Sexual Risk Order pursuant to 15 allegations of assault, rape, and sexual violence from multiple complainants.
 Stephanie has been instructed by the Metropolitan Police in the investigation into criminal liability for the Grenfell Tower fire and, on behalf of Bedfordshire Police, conducted a review of privileged material on an historic murder conviction referred to the Court of Appeal by the Criminal Cases Review Commission.
 Stephanie accepts instructions for Inquest work.